 I want to help you get rid of your flea problem, so you can get back to your normal life.
 Enjoy your stay!

-All the information here is free and if you want to support my work, please share it on your favorite social network.
-Thanks, I really appreciate it.
+The information you find here is free.
+If you want to support my work, please share it on your favorite social network.
+Thanks, I genuinely appreciate it.

 Check out the forum and tell us about your problem.

-Join the discussion and share your experiences with others, who may be in the same situation as you.
+Join the discussion and share your experiences with others, who are in the exact same situation as you.